abhinav84377/Big-Mart-Sales-Prediction-Hackthon/README.md

 - Used GridSearchCV to systematically find the best hyperparameters for selected models.
 - AutoML Exploration could have been done to reduce manual work
 - Considered AutoML frameworks as an alternative to manual feature selection and hyperparameter tuning.
+- At the end checking which features important for dependent variable

 **Conclusion**
 The methodology employed a structured pipeline—EDA, feature engineering, and model optimization—to create a robust predictive model for Big Mart sales.
 The insights generated provide valuable business perspectives, while model selection ensures scalability and accuracy.